 Developer: Kyugo Publisher: Taito Released: 1990 Genre: Action

-I was never particularly fond of Wrath of the Black Manta growing up.
+I was never particularly fond of Wrath of the Black Manta.
 It made no sense too; this was the height of the ninja craze.
 You had movies like American Ninja, games like Shinobi and Ninja Gaiden and to say nothing of the Teenage Mutant Ninja Turtles.
 Yet something about this particular game rubbed me the wrong way.
 I genuinely hated the game back in the day but have warmed up to it somewhat now.
-While I won’t say Wrath of the Black Manta is a bad game it isn’t necessarily good either.
+While I won’t say Wrath of the Black Manta is a bad game it is not necessarily good either.

 Wrath of the Black Manta is almost a completely different game from its Japanese counterpart, Ninja Cop Saizou.
 While it uses the general framework a good portion of its elements have been reworked.
 The story is different, with children around the world being kidnapped to sell drugs for an evil organization.
 The game has a heavy anti-drug message but that is nothing new; it was the 80s.
 The cutscenes and some bosses have been redrawn in a more realistic style, or about as realistic as the NES can manage.
 It is not a complete remake like Power Blade but is close and for the better.